sylvainbx/rust-book-fr/FRENCH/src/ch06-01-defining-an-enum.md

 <!--
 We can express this concept in code by defining an `IpAddrKind` enumeration and listing the possible kinds an IP address can be, `V4` and `V6`.
-These are known as the *variants* of the enum:
+These are the variants of the enum:
 -->

 Nous pouvons exprimer ce concept dans le code en définissant une énumération `TypeAdresseIp` et en listant les différents types possibles d'adresses IP qu'elle peut avoir, `V4` et `V6`.
-Ce sont ce que l'on appelle les *variantes* de l'énumération :
+Ce sont les variantes de l'énumération :

 <!--
 ```rust